 You can really work from anywhere, as long as you have a WiFi signal.
 I read that by 2020, 50-percent of the U.S. workforce will be comprised of freelancers, and by 2022 the mobile workforce will account for 42.5-percent of the worldwide workforce.
 This new self-employed economy favors alternative living spaces over the “McMansion” obsessed buying culture of the American homeowner.

 The RV Nomads cast represents 15 different couples and individuals who are successfully RVing, so I suggest watching the film for inspiration if you’re considering life on the road!
 You can watch the movie for free online from November 15 at www.epicnomadtv.com.

 Do you have any final words of advice for those looking to either go off the grid or do something similar to what you are doing?
-What should they expect, what can they do to prepare for the change in lifestyle?

 My best advice is start downsizing today.
 If you think you want to live in an RV, getting rid of the extra stuff is the first step.
 Once that’s done everything else can be done rather quickly.
 Only buy items that are multi-purpose.
 Due to your RVs space and weight restrictions, items that can be used in multiple applications are key.